-With the shortest day of the year being this Friday, you know what that means – lighter evenings, longer days, more sunshine and spring is on its way!
+With the shortest day of the year being just a few days away on 21 December, you know what that means – lighter evenings, longer days, more sunshine and spring is on its way!

 Here’s our top 10 list of ways to feel good this January and beat the winter blues.